Sorceress Cake

 - 1 bar of dark chocolate (90-100 g).

-3. Line the bottom of the baking pan with parchment paper and pour in the batter.
-Swirl the pan a few times to level the surface.
-Bake in a preheated oven at 180°C (350°F) for 30–40 minutes.
-Test for doneness with a toothpick – if it comes out clean, the sponge is ready.
-Let it cool slightly in the pan, then transfer it to a wire rack to cool completely.
+- Cover the bottom of the mold with a sheet of parchment paper and pour the batter into it.
+The mold can be rotated a few times to ensure the sponge comes out even.
+Place it in a hot oven at 180 degrees for 30-40 minutes.
+Always check the readiness with a wooden toothpick – poke it into the cake, and if it comes out dry, it is ready.
+Let the sponge cool slightly in the mold, then remove from the ring and transfer to a rack to cool completely.

-4. Make the custard.
-Mix cornstarch with half of the sugar.
-If you don’t have cornstarch, you can use potato starch or regular flour.
-In another bowl, lightly whisk the egg and mix in the sugar-starch blend.
-If the mixture is too thick, add a little cold milk from the total amount.
+- To save time, it is better to immediately move on to preparing the custard.
+Combine the starch with half of the total sugar.
+If you don't have corn starch, you can use potato starch or regular flour.
+In another bowl, lightly beat the egg and add the sugar and starch, mixing with a whisk.
+If it turns out too thick, add a little cold milk from the total amount.